Get easy loans, borrow the right amount with the flexibility of

 SMEs that meet the following criteria are eligible for ‘Term Loans’

 There are various types of term loan that businesses can choose from.
 They are often suited to the requirements of borrowers based on factors like- the amount of funding required by the business, the repayment capacity of the borrower and the financial health of the company in terms of cash flow and in-hand availability of cash.
-Most terms of the loan, including the rate of interest to be charged on the term loan depends on factors like these.
+Most terms of the loan, including the rate of interest to be charged on the loan depends on factors like these.
 The most common classification of term loan is done in terms of the loan tenure.
 Hence, the types of term loan are as follows:

 These are term loan which have a maximum tenure of 2 years.
 Mostly, these loans have tenures of 1 to 2 years.
-These kinds of term loan are primarily used for the day-to-day requirements of the business or for the fulfilment of the working capital needs of the business.
+These kinds of loan are primarily used for the day-to-day requirements of the business or for the fulfilment of the working capital needs of the business.
 There are various sources from which a business can get a short-term loan.
 They are- commercial banks, trade credit, discounting bills of exchange etc.

 Usually, short term business loans have a rate of interest which is higher than the other type of term loan, principally due to the shorter time frame.
 These loans may even involve weekly repayment schedules if the loan tenure is very short.
 Any business willing to procure such a loan should be mindful of the fact that not only these loans have rates of interest, but the charges are also higher, in case the business defaults on any instalment.

-These are term loan which have a tenure of 2 to 5 years.
+These are loan which have a tenure of 2 to 5 years.
 These types of loans could be said to be a hybrid of the short- and long-term loans.
 In most cases, these types of loans are procured by businesses to carry out renovation or repairing of a fixed asset.
 An example could be the renovation of a showroom.
-The characteristics of these term loan are somewhat a mixture of short- and long-term loans.
+The characteristics of these loans are somewhat a mixture of short- and long-term loans.
 The rates of interest charged are higher than the long-term loans; however, the documentation during the loan application process is relatively more comfortable when compared to longer-term loans.

 They are term loan which, in a majority of the cases, have a tenure of over five years.
 The tenures can even extend up to 25 or 30 years depending on the nature of requirement.
 Due to the higher ticket size of loans and higher associated risks, most of the long-term loans are secured, i.e. they require collateral.
 Examples for these kinds of loans are home loan, car loan or loan against property etc. In the case where the loans are secured, the rates charged are also lower.
 However, there are cases where even long-term loans are unsecured.
 In such cases, the interest rates charged are higher due to the higher risk involved.

-Acquiring working capital to buy any equipment and supplies for essential business activities is the main motive of a term loan.
+Acquiring working capital to buy any equipment and supplies for essential business activities is the main motive of a these loan.
 The bank's money guarantees you have the funds to purchase things for the organization as needed, which offers you a feeling of serenity.

 Term credits are the least expensive source of short-term finance.
 They are also considered for medium-term finance.

-The amount of interest of these term loans falls under tax-deductible expenditure.
+The amount of interest of these loans falls under tax-deductible expenditure.
 Therefore, the tax advantage is accessible to such interest.

 The term loan represents debt financing.
 So the equity shareholders do not lose their interest, and it isn't weakened.